-For those of you who don’t know, Arbortext Editor is a software program that lets you do “structured writing“—a special kind of writing in which every piece of content you compose follows one or more specific “rules” (or what tech comm guru Mark Baker calls “predefined and explicitly recorded constraints”).
-For example, a rule might be that all of your procedural content must conform to a predefined sequence: title, short description, index terms, introduction, steps, links to related topics, and so on.
+For those of you who don’t know, Arbortext Editor is a software program that lets you do “structured writing“—a special kind of writing in which every piece of content you compose follows one or more specific rules, or what tech comm guru Mark Baker calls “predefined and explicitly recorded constraints”.
+For example, a rule might be that all of your procedural content must conform to a particular sequence: title, short description, index terms, introduction, steps, links to related topics, and so on.
 Another rule might be that all steps in a procedure must be numbered, and that bullets cannot be used for steps.
-The theory is that by adhering to these rules, you and any other writers on your team are more likely to produce content with a consistent pattern and level of detail.
+Theoretically, by adhering to these rules, you and colleagues are more likely to produce content with a consistent pattern and level of detail.

 Does that sound boring and confusing to you?
 I get it.
 The tool is mainly for technical writers.
 If that’s not you, I would back away slowly and never come here again.

 For the handful of brave individuals who are left: below is my brief wishlist of things I’d like to see improved in Arbortext (I’m using release 7.0), with the goal of providing some insight into how the tool works and potentially informing your decision on whether or not to adopt it.
 Note that I’ve limited my observations to basic authoring functionality, which means I don’t get into things like style sheets and multi-format publishing.
 Also, as a novice user, I may well be missing some key information.
 If you’re an Arbortext power user and know of a simple solution for any of the items below—emphasis on *simple*—please leave a comment and let me know.

 With that, let’s dive in.